stackhpc/azimuth-llm/README.md

 helm install <installation-name> <chosen-repo-name>/azimuth-llm --version <version>
 ```

-where version is the full published version for the specified commit (e.g. `0.1.0-dev.0.main.125`).
+where `version` is the full name of the published version for the specified commit (e.g. `0.1.0-dev.0.main.125`).
 To see the latest published version, see [this page](https://github.com/stackhpc/azimuth-llm/tree/gh-pages).

 ### Customisation